neicnordic/sensitive-data-archive/sda/cmd/api/api.md

     The endpoint also supports keyset pagination using a `cursor` query parameter and an optional `limit`.

       - `limit` (optional): maximum number of items per page.
 If omitted, the API defaults to `1000`.
-The value must be a positive integer; non-positive values such as `0` are rejected with `400 Bad Request`.
+The value must be a positive integer, cannot exceed `10000`, and non-positive values such as `0` are rejected with `400 Bad Request`.
     - `cursor` (optional): opaque cursor returned from a previous page.
 To fetch the first page omit this parameter.

     The response will include an `X-Next-Cursor` header when there are more pages available.
 The cursor is opaque (base64-encoded) and should be passed unchanged to the next request.
 To fetch all matching files, request the first page and continue making follow-up requests with the returned cursor until no `X-Next-Cursor` header is present.